🔗 Call for Participants

 You can view the workshop’s statement on DEI and the rubric we will use to evaluate DEI statements below.

 We encourage applicants to provide at least one and up to two letters of reccomendation.

 However, we will still consider applicants without a leter of reccomendation.

 Please ask letter writers to provide their reccomendation as a single PDF file named with your GitHub username.

 mmore500 each letter on your behalf would be named

-Applications and letters should be submitted by file upload.
+Applications should be submitted by file upload to https://mmore500.com/hopto/waves-apps.
+Letters of reccomendation should be submitted by file upload to https://mmore500.com/hopto/waves-letters.
 Where the file upload service asks for “Your name,” please provide the GitHub username of the uploader (whether an applicant or a letter writer).
+Note that if you are signed in to a DropBox account, the upload form might not let you set a custom name.
+To set a custom name you might have to log out of DropBox, use another browser, or activate your browser’s private mode.
 If the uploader does not have a GitHub username, please register a free account at https://github.com/join.